TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Results

-\autoref{tab:timebench_singlecol} reports aggregate \textbf{\textsc{Time}Bench scores (0 to 100)}.
-As visualized in \autoref{fig:timebench_bar}, \textsc{Time} models consistently outperform both Qwen3 baselines across all four sizes.
-The gains are large and stable: for example, at 4B, \textsc{Time} exceeds Qwen3 (Thinking) by more than 22 points (52.60 vs. 30.13), and even at 32B the aligned model improves over the thinking baseline by more than 27 points (64.81 vs. 37.40).
-Similar gaps appear at 8B and 14B, where \textsc{Time} approaches or surpasses the temporal commonsense performance of much larger base models, despite using the same underlying weights.
+\autoref{tab:timebench_singlecol} reports aggregate \textbf{\textsc{Time}Bench scores} on a 0--100 scale.
+Across all four model sizes, \textsc{Time} outperforms both Qwen3 baselines as visualized in \autoref{fig:timebench_bar}.
+At 4B, \textsc{Time} scores 52.60 compared with 30.13 for Qwen3 in thinking mode and 17.53 in no-thinking mode.
+At 32B, \textsc{Time} scores 64.81 compared with 37.40 and 31.82, respectively.
+The same pattern holds at 8B and 14B.
+In other words, aligning the reasoning policy substantially changes performance on a benchmark that tests reasoning from temporal cues, even though the underlying base model family is unchanged.

-Bootstrapped \textbf{95\% confidence intervals} confirm that these trends are not driven by a small subset of scenarios.
-For \textsc{Time}-4B the interval spans 44.55 to 60.39, for \textsc{Time}-8B 53.38 to 66.23, for \textsc{Time}-14B 59.09 to 70.39, and for \textsc{Time}-32B 58.18 to 71.17.
-By comparison, Qwen3 in thinking mode remains substantially lower at every size: Qwen3-4B ranges from 23.90 to 36.36, Qwen3-8B from 26.88 to 39.09, Qwen3-14B from 28.44 to 40.65, and Qwen3-32B from 31.56 to 43.51.
-No confidence interval for a \textsc{Time} model overlaps the corresponding thinking baseline.
+Bootstrapped \textbf{95\% confidence intervals} show that these gains are not concentrated in only a few scenarios.
+For \textsc{Time}-4B, the interval is 44.55--60.39; for \textsc{Time}-8B, 53.38--66.23; for \textsc{Time}-14B, 59.09--70.39; and for \textsc{Time}-32B, 58.18--71.17.
+The corresponding Qwen3 thinking-mode intervals are lower at every size: 23.90--36.36 (4B), 26.88--39.09 (8B), 28.44--40.65 (14B), and 31.56--43.51 (32B).
+None of the \textsc{Time} intervals overlaps its matched thinking baseline.